A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Problem setup

 \textbf{Low resolution}: Practical constraints or technological limitations often result in the collection of sparse raw data.
 To emulate such circumstances, we simulate nonlinear dynamics with a time step size of $t=0.01$, followed by a uniform down-sampling of the time series data.
 The outcomes reveal that FEX retains a high degree of accuracy, i.e., relative errors of coefficients identified by FEX and the true coefficients are less than $1\%$, even with merely $5\%$ or $10\%$ of the original data.

-\textbf{Spurious and missing links}: In the real world, network topology may undergo evolution, making the capture of all node interactions a challenging, if not unfeasible, task.
+\textbf{Spurious and missing links}: In real-world applications, the evolving network topology makes capturing all node interactions a challenging task.
 To assess the robustness of FEX against incomplete topology, we randomly either add or remove a proportion of links from the authentic network topology.
 The results indicate that FEX can accommodate approximately $15\%$ missing or spurious links, showcasing its robustness in handling topological inaccuracies.

 \textbf{Observational noise}: Observational noise is another common issue in data measurement.
 We replicate such noise by introducing Gaussian noises to the time series data for every node within the network.
 The noise intensity is modulated via the signal-to-noise ratio (SNR).
 The findings underscore that FEX sustains a high accuracy level, even amidst a 40-dB observational noise environment.
-In contrast, other baseline methods such as Two-Phase SINDy~\cite{gao2022autonomous} and ARNI~\cite{casadiego2017model} identified erroneous and redundant terms with low-accurate coefficients.
+In contrast, other baseline methods such as Two-Phase SINDy~\cite{gao2022autonomous} and ARNI~\cite{casadiego2017model} identified erroneous and redundant terms with low-accuracy coefficients.

 Through this thorough evaluation across varied scenarios and a comparative analysis with baseline models, we aim to demonstrate the robustness and stability of FEX in extracting dynamics from real-world, noisy data with potential topological inaccuracies.
 Further details are provided in Supplementary Information.